zuri-training/Team-Shark2W_metadata_/README.md

 An absolutely more detailed documentation on the updates and details of this project can be found [here](https://docs.google.com/document/d/165HIAdijkZ8DZywODAz-woHeukzfTO_DwAvgEVOP39U/edit?usp=drivesdk)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# fetch-metadata - TEAM SHARK2W

-#### A platform that collects and displays meta data of uploaded files.
-Users should be able to access meta data information of their files that they have uploaded prior which include: images, videos, audios, documents and many others.

-# Introduction

-# Our Project is titled Fetch-metadata.
-## We have been asked to implement some basic features for authenticated and unauthenticated users such as:

-## For Authenticated Users:
-#### 1. Full access to the platform

-#### 2. Allow users upload files (image, csv, pdf and json)

-#### 3. Generate / Fetch meta data of the files uploaded

-#### 4. Display meta data to users

-#### 5. Allow export, download, share and website embed

-#### 6. Allow user save data and come back to download

-## Unauthenticated users

-#### 1. Visit the platform to view basic information about it

-#### 2. View and Interact with the documentation

-#### 3. Register to view more details

-#### 4. No access to use until registered

-## Languages Used to build this project include:

-### HTML, CSS, Javascript and Python.

-#Devices used in building this project

-##### Mobile Tablets, Laptops and Desktops.

-#Relevant links pertaining to this Project
-##### Documentation -- The documentation for this whole project can be found here -- [click this link](https://docs.google.com/document/d/165HIAdijkZ8DZywODAz-woHeukzfTO_DwAvgEVOP39U/edit?usp=drivesdk)